 Is it acceptable for a controls contractor that specializes in burner management and boiler controls, with a minimum of 10 years’ experience and customer references, to provide the burner management and boiler controls.

 Both can be provided by the same manufacturer, but the VA requires each device to be independent.
 The contractor will need to meet the requirements of both burner and boiler.
+There are two Burner Management/Safety Controls typically seen in the VA (current manufacture)- The Fireye YB110 series (which the Sheridan Staff are familiar with- it is present on Boiler 3) and the Honeywell 7800 series (which is a very similar unit, in operation if not configuration.)
+Absolutely NO "both in one device" Safety and Combustion Control systems.

 Refer to Spec 230911-16 and 230911-12 electric drives.